Licensure & Candidacy

 Most students complete the requirements for being authorized as a ministry leader in a Christian tradition while in a program of study.

-Most Christian traditions and faith traditions have a terminology for licensed ministry or authorized spiritual leadership.
-Licensed ministry in the ELCA is called rostered ministry.
+Most Christian traditions and many faith traditions have a process for authorized spiritual leadership.
+In the ELCA, this process is candidacy.